hot-glue-for-rails/hot-glue/README.md

 By default, it generates code that gives users full control over objects they 'own' and by default it spits out functionality giving access to all fields.

 Hot Glue generates functionality that's quick and dirty.
-It let's you be crafty.
+It lets you be crafty.
 As with a real hot glue gun, use with caution.

 * Build plug-and-play scaffolding mixing generated ERB or HAML with the power of Hotwire and Turbo-Rails
 * Everything edits-in-place (unless you use --big-edit, then it won't)